jcaromiq/adh-rust/README.md

         --database_name         Optional.
 Allows you to specify the name of a database to be created on image startup --root_password         Optional.
-Specifies the password that will be set for the MySQL root superuser account If not set, a random password will be created and printed at the end start <container_id>        Start container with given id, if container_id is not provider, user can select from a list stop <container_id>         Stop container with given id, if container_id is not provider, user can select from a list ps                          Formatted ps for running dockers
+Specifies the password that will be set for the MySQL root superuser account If not set, a random password will be created and printed at the end start <container_id>        Start container with id container_id, if container_id is not provider, user can select from a list stop <container_id>         Stop container with id container_id, if container_id is not provider, user can select from a list ps                          Formatted ps for running dockers
     psa                         Formatted ps for all dockers
     rc                          Remove all containers